From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 Arts and Culture

 An online gallery dedicated to the works of female artists, Tacit was founded by Nuria Madrenas in 2019.
 An artist herself, Madrenas recognized a gap in the market for her and her fellow women-identifying artists to sell their work and to grow their discoverability.
-Featuring art from such local creatives as LeeAndra Cianci, Rachel Joanis, Danielle Horvath and beyond, 50% of the profits go directly back to each one.
+Featuring art from local creatives such as LeeAndra Cianci, Rachel Joanis, Danielle Horvath and beyond, 50% of the profits go directly back to each.

 A Different Booklist